 Because of the cost of neuroimaging studies, only small-scale study data is available and most studies don’t have overlapping results due to subjects and neuroimaging methods selected.

 However, structural abnormalities and decreased brain volumes have consistently been found in several areas of the brain of those with MDD.
-Brain volume in those with untreated depression decreases with length of depression.
+Brain volume in those with untreated depression decreases with the length of the depression.

 Biological Evidence for Depression – Part Two Next Week